DominicPrg/CLI-Task-Manager/README.md

 - No task priority or tagging
 - Not optimized for very large task lists
 - No GUI (CLI only)
+- No organized format for output of long string values

 ### 🔮 Potential Future Enhancements
 - Implement task search feature (by keyword, status and ID)